frederic-perez/AmE-dictionary/data/idioms.md

 __bromance__ _slang_ A very close friendship between two men.
 The word is a portmanteau of “bro” and “romance.” _My brother has quite a bromance with his best friend—they do everything together._
 __brood about (someone or something)__ To worry, fret, or obsess over someone or something.
 __brood over__ :two: To worry anxiously or be despondent about something or someone, especially at great length and in isolation. _I know you’re upset about failing your exam, but don’t brood over it all weekend._
+__browbeat (one) into (something)__ To thoroughly and continually dominate, intimidate, or bully one into some state or action.
 __brown noser__ _n idiom_ (brown-noser) Someone who pleases an important or powerful person in order to get a benefit.
 __bubble over__ Of an emotion, to be too strong for one to contain or refrain from expressing. _Her enthusiasm for the subject she teaches just bubbles over in the classroom._
 __buck the trend__
 __bucket list__ :three::hammer: _That’s one of my bucket list items._
 __buckle down__ _Buckle down and work harder._
-__buckle up__ :five::hammer: _Bucking up a seat belt._ _Oregon law calls for drivers and passengers to buckle up for safety in both the front and back seats._ __4__ _slang_ Prepare for what is about to happen, such as danger, excitement, trouble, etc. _The boss is in a terrible mood today, so buckle up!_ _Buckle up, folks.
+__buckle up__ :six::hammer: _Bucking up a seat belt._ _Oregon law calls for drivers and passengers to buckle up for safety in both the front and back seats._ __4__ _slang_ Prepare for what is about to happen, such as danger, excitement, trouble, etc. _The boss is in a terrible mood today, so buckle up!_ _Buckle up, folks.
 This game is going down to the wire!_
 __buff up__
 __bug off__ _slang_
 __bug__ __7__ _v_ To annoy, pester, or irritate someone. _I don’t know what it is about Tom, but he just bugs me whenever I’m around him._ _Your kids will be too busy bugging you to buy them cotton candy at the concession._